mdhiggins/sickbeard_mp4_automator/README.md

     - `convert-mp4` = forces the script to reprocess and convert mp4 files as though they were mkvs.
 Good if you have old mp4's that you want to match your current codec configuration.
     - `fullpathguess` = True/False - When manually processing a file, enable to guess metadata using the full path versus just the file name.
 (Files shows placed in a 'Movies' folder will be recognized as movies, not as TV shows for example.)
     - `tagfile` = True/False - Enable or disable tagging file with appropriate metadata after encoding.
+    - `download-subs` = True/False - When enabled the script will attempt to download subtitles of your specified languages automatically using subliminal and merge them into the final mp4 file.
+YOU MUST INSTALL SUBLIMINAL AND ITS DEPENDENCIES FOR THIS TO WORK.
+You may either go into the subliminal directory included in this script and run `setup.py install` or download the latest version from github and install that.
+Either way should work.

 SickBeard Installation Instructions
 --------------